-As shown in Section II, the state driven by the Hamiltonian in (RM), and conditioned to stay on the manifold $M_3^{\sigma}$ , describes the Brownian motion of the particle.
+As shown in Section II, the state driven by the Hamiltonian in (RM), and conditioned to stay on the manifold M_3^{σ} , describes the Brownian motion of the particle.
 When the particle is sufficiently large, the diffusion coefficient for the Brownian motion vanishes, and the particle is at rest in the lab system.
-The isotropy of the probability distribution of steps of the random walk of the state signifies that the state of the particle in the space of states $\mathbb{CP}^{L_2}$ must then be at rest as well.
+The isotropy of the probability distribution of steps of the random walk of the state signifies that the state of the particle in the space of states \mathbb{CP}^{L_2} must then be at rest as well.
 If an external potential is applied to such a system, the particle, under the accepted assumptions (i.e., (RM) and $M{3,3}^{\sigma}$ as the classical phase space, or, alternatively, (RM) combined with the drift), will move in accordance with Newtonian dynamics.
 A bullet is large enough for its Brownian motion in natural environment to be trivial.
-It follows that the state of the bullet is confined to $M{3,3}^{\sigma}$ .
+It follows that the state of the bullet is confined to $M{3,3}^{\sigma}$.
 Thus, the dynamics of the bullet in the framework is described by Newton's equations of motion.

-V. WHY RANDOM MATRICES?
+VI.
+WHY RANDOM MATRICES?

-The conjecture (RM), along with the accepted additional assumptions, provides a unified model of measurement applicable to both macroscopic and microscopic particles.
-The constraint linking measurements for these particle scales is the same as the one discussed in Section II, which connects Newtonian and Schrödinger dynamics.
-Notably, the translational and rotational symmetries observed in macroscopic measurements are preserved.
-The irreversibility of measurement stems from the lack of time-reversal invariance in Hamiltonians within the Gaussian unitary ensemble [6] and potentially from the inherent irreversibility of the process generating the drift.
-The model not only enables the derivation of the Born rule but also explains the outcomes of the double-slit experiment, both with and without a detector.
-These compelling results and new avenues of research lend indirect validation to the conjecture.
+The conjecture (RM) provides a unified model of measurement that applies to both macroscopic and microscopic particles.
+The constraint relating the random walk on the state space to the corresponding random walk on the manifold M_3^{σ} is consistent with the condition established in Section II, which connects Schrödinger and Newtonian dynamics.
+Since Brownian motion can, under certain statistical assumptions, be derived from the Newtonian dynamics of a particle in a thermal bath, and since the distribution of steps in the random walk on M_3^{σ} defines the Gaussian unitary ensemble in (RM), this opens the possibility of supporting (RM) through underlying dynamical considerations.
+Moreover, the translational and rotational symmetries observed in macroscopic measurements are preserved in the model.
+The irreversibility of measurement arises from the lack of time-reversal invariance in Hamiltonians drawn from the Gaussian unitary ensemble [6], and potentially also from the inherent irreversibility of the process generating the drift.
+The model not only leads to a derivation of the Born rule but also accounts for the outcomes of the double-slit experiment, both with and without a detector.
+These compelling results and the new avenues of research they open provide indirect support for the conjecture.
 However, a fundamental question remains: why should the Hamiltonian during measurement be represented by a random matrix?

 Random matrices were introduced into quantum mechanics by Wigner [7] in a study of excitation spectra of heavy nuclei.
 Wigner reasoned that the complexity of the motion of nucleons in the nucleus could be handled by modeling the Hamiltonian of the system with a random matrix.
 The ensemble of matrices only had to respect the symmetries of the system.
 The correlations in the spectrum of random matrices that Wigner discovered turned out to be applicable to a remarkably large number of quantum systems with many as well as few degrees of freedom.
 Experimental evidence suggests that all quantum systems whose classical counterpart is chaotic demonstrate random matrix statistics, as proposed in the Bohigas-Giannoni-Schmit (BGS) conjecture [8].
 On another note, classical measurement can be modeled by Brownian motion.
-It is known that Brownian motion can be characterized as a chaotic process [18-20].
+It is known that Brownian motion can be characterized as a chaotic process [22-24].
 The complex nature of the interaction between the measured particle and atoms of the detector, coupled with the chaotic features of Brownian motion, suggests that the system's Hamiltonian can be effectively represented by a random matrix.